codeface-io/SwiftObserver/README.md

 4. [**Flexibility**](https://github.com/codeface-io/SwiftObserver/blob/master/Documentation/philosophy.md#simplicity-and-flexibility) 🤸🏻‍♀️<br>SwiftObserver's types are simple but universal and composable, making them applicable in many situations.
 5. [**Safety**](https://github.com/codeface-io/SwiftObserver/blob/master/Documentation/philosophy.md#safety) ⛑<br>SwiftObserver eliminates the memory leaks that such an easy to use observer-/reactive library might invite.

-SwiftObserver is only 1400 lines of production code, but it's well beyond a 1000 hours of work, re-imagining and reworking it many times, [letting go of fancy features](https://github.com/codeface-io/SwiftObserver/releases), documenting, [unit-testing](https://github.com/codeface-io/SwiftObserver/tree/master/Tests/SwiftObserverTests), and battle-testing it in practice.
+SwiftObserver is only 1400 lines of production code, but it's well beyond 1000 hours of work.
+With precursor implementations going back to 2013, it has continuously been re-imagined, reworked and battle-tested, [letting go of many fancy features](https://github.com/codeface-io/SwiftObserver/releases) while refining documentation and [unit-tests](https://github.com/codeface-io/SwiftObserver/tree/master/Tests/SwiftObserverTests).

 ## Why the Hell Another Reactive Swift Framework?